open-ephys/ephys-course/docs/html/_sources/EEA/exday1TA.rst.txt

     :align: center
     :target: https://tinyurl.com/yxdwvulv

   9A.
-Changing the capacitance values C for the first capacitor to test whether the formula for the resistor voltage divider applies for capacitors.
+Change the capacitance values C for the first capacitor to test whether the formula for the resistor voltage divider applies for capacitors.

 .. container:: tabox